The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

 D-Leverage DARWIN = D-Leverage strategy * VaR DARWIN / VaR strategy * Risk adjustment

-As such the Risk Manager acts throughout the life of the position and not just upon opening of the position.
+As such the Risk Engine acts throughout the life of the position and not just upon the opening of the position.

-Risk Manager behaviour when faced with increased risk
+Risk Engine behavior when faced with increased risk

 1. Increasing the number of trades in the same asset in the same direction

 If a trader decides to open many trades in the same asset and same direction in short order, the D-Leverage will increase in line with the number of trades since the correlation between them is +1.